 - Drink plenty of water

-If you live in the US, almost certainly, you have the flu or the common cold.
+If you live in the US, you almost certainly have the flu or the common cold.
 It's still flu season.
 Elevated levels of flu action aren't relied upon to subside at any point shortly.
 (It's not very late to get a flu shot!)

 Can a face mask protect you from infection?